Roadhouse Vegan Breakfast Hash

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Next, if you’re using canned beans, drain the liquid from them and rinse in a colander.
+STEP #2: If you’re using canned beans, drain the liquid from them and rinse in a colander.
 This will remove a lot of the preservatives and salt.
-Even better yet, cook your own beans from scratch.

-In a large skillet, add the veggie broth, onions, carrots, and bell peppers.
-Saute for about 3-minutes.
+STEP #4: In a large skillet, add the veggie broth, onions, carrots, and bell peppers.
+Saute for about 3 minutes.

 *Originally published October 7, 2016.